 Park City Museum → Union Pacific Train Station (660 Main Street)

 To finish off our historic mining walking tour, we’ll wander all the way to the foot of downtown Main Street to 660 Main, about a 3-minute walk, which used to be the Union Pacific Train Depot.
 Of Park City’s once vibrant and essential railroad infrastructure, The Union Pacific Train Depot is a lone survivor.
 The Union Pacific Railroad completed its section of the transcontinental railroad in Northern Utah, as ore started rolling out of the Park City mines in 1869.
 The Union Pacific seized the opportunity to build a spur line to Park City in 1880, which was used to remove ore and supply coal to fuel the Park City mining operations.
-This structure was completed in 1886 and was home to the UP station agent until it was closed in 1976 - serving Park City for more than 100 years.
-The 27-mile Park City Railroad Branch was abandoned in 1989 and converted to the Rail Trail bike path.
-The old depot sat unused for years and was later purchased by an individual who restored the building, becoming an upscale restaurant and later, an art gallery.
+This structure was completed in 1886 and was home to the UP station agent until it was closed in 1976, serving Park City for almost 100 years.
+The 29-mile Park City Railroad Branch was abandoned in 1989 and converted to the Historic Summit County Union Pacific Rail Trail.
+The old depot sat unused for years and was later purchased by an individual who restored the building, it housed Robert Redford’s Zoom Restaurant and later, an art gallery.

 - Bring water